How End-to-End Encryption Works in WebRTC Video Calls

 }'

-Note that the e2ee_enabled parameter is set to true to enable end-to-end encryption for the conference call.
-Additionally, note that a friendly_url will be auto-generated if you do not set it, in this case, standup is used as an example.
+Note that e2ee_enabled is set to true to enable end-to-end encryption, and that a friendly_url is auto-generated if you do not set one (here, standup is used as an example).

 Conclusion

-For software developers, understanding end-to-end encryption and its benefits is essential.
-By integrating end-to-end encrypted video conferencing solutions into your software applications, you'll not only ensure the privacy and security of your users' communication but also increase trust in your application.
+For software developers, understanding end-to-end encryption and its trade-offs is essential.
+By integrating end-to-end encrypted video conferencing into your applications, you can protect the privacy and security of your users' communication and build trust in your product.

-With the demand for secure video conferencing growing – driven by GDPR enforcement, the EU AI Act's governance requirements for AI systems, and increasing client expectations around privacy – partnering with a reliable video conferencing API provider like Digital Samba makes sense.
-By offering E2EE for both 1:1 and group calls, EU-hosted infrastructure with no US hyperscaler dependencies, and a developer-friendly API, Digital Samba enables you to deliver a safe, reliable, and trustworthy video conferencing experience.
+Demand for secure video conferencing continues to grow, driven by GDPR enforcement, the EU AI Act's governance requirements for AI systems, and rising client expectations around privacy.
+When choosing a provider, look for E2EE across both 1:1 and group calls, EU-hosted infrastructure, and a developer-friendly API.
+To go deeper, see our guide to WebRTC security fundamentals.